 A good starting point in switching carriers is to compare prices from several companies in the place you’re moving to.
 This will empower you to dive right in and decide which company is the best suited for your needs.

 Along with comparing quotes, it’d be helpful to look up reviews on companies you’re considering switching to.
 You can also ask around and see if anybody from your new state (e.g., co-workers, friends, new neighbors, etc.) knows about the providers you’re looking into.
 Choosing a reputable company will allow you to set yourself up for success after you move.

-Once you’ve found a company that can meet your insurance needs in terms of price and coverage, you’re ready to contact them and complete the changeover.
+Once you’ve found an insurance company that can meet your needs in terms of price and coverage, you’re ready to contact them and complete the changeover.
 You should also make sure you tie up any loose ends in your old state, such as canceling your old policy.

 How Will Moving Affect Your Rates?

 As Guttman points out, a major reason your premium may change is that rates are tied to your zip code.
 Some areas may have higher accident or crime rates than others, which often leads to more people filing claims.
 This causes insurers to raise rates to meet the increased costs.

 If you haven’t chosen exactly where to move to in your new state, you may want to find an area with less crime and traffic.
-It might also be a good strategy to review average car insurance rates before you decide where to buy your new home.
+It might also be a good strategy to review average rates before you decide where to buy your new home.

 Car Insurance and Registration Over State Lines